MiamiOH-CSE274/Portfolio/README.md

 5 - Create collection classes using templates in C++
 ----
-TODO: Answer the following questions about templates in C++
+Answer the following questions about templates in C++

 * What is the main benefit of using templates when creating collection classes?